 30 Water Street, New York City, deadrabbitnyc.com

-Lastly, we've got Nottingham Forest, which I went to on my third day in Milan during my 2018 Italy trip.
+Lastly, we've got Nottingham Forest, which I visited on my third day in Milan during my 2018 Italy trip.

 I'll forever remember Nottingham Forest for the Sephora gin cocktail served in a bathtub, with peach liquor foam and a mini rubber ducky.